erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/cherry.png)

 ### 5.3.
-Screenshoot Tool
+Screenshot Tool

 It's required during the labs and exam to have a lot of screenshot so you need a good one.
 Ubuntu 18.04 still have Shutter[link] in it's official repositories which doesn't exist in Kali's.
-Shutter is able to automatically save the screenshoot as a file and copy it to clipboard.
+Shutter is able to automatically save the screenshot as a file and copy it to clipboard.
 Just set a keyboard shortcut for **`shutter -s`** and have fun with it.

 On Windows, you can use [OneNote desktop application](https://go.microsoft.com/fwlink/?linkid=2110341) both for taking notes and screenshots.
 You can change the default shortcut for screenshot taking using [this guide](https://www.winhelponline.com/blog/onenote-screen-clipping-shortcut-key-change/).